rsandor/node-migrate/README.markdown

 applied and apply them sequentially until they are all done or one of them fails.

-If you wish to roll back any migrations that's super simple too just use:
+If you wish to roll back any migrations that's super simple too, just use:

 `node migrate.js rollback`